eeveetza/p1546/matlab/README.txt

                                computations for the set of terrain profiles defined in the folder ./validation_profiles/

- ./src/                      - Folder containing the functions used by validateP1546.m to read
+ ./private/                  - Folder containing the functions used by validateP1546.m to read
                                the test terrain profiles and compute all the parameters required as arguments of the function P1546FieldStrMixed

 UPDATES AND FIXES
 -----------------
+Version 6.2 (12.07.21)
+    - Simplified handling of optional input arguments
+    - Renaming subfolder "src" into "private" which is automatically in the MATLAB search path
+    - Minor editorial corrections
+    - Correction of the coverage code column in validation profile b2iseac_sea

 Version 6.1 (08.04.20)
     - Introduced changes according to ITU-R P.1546-6:
           Upper frequency limit, representative clutter heights, location variability in Step_18a
-    - Additional validation examples to test implementation of P1546-6 Annex 5 Paragraph 1.1 (terminal designation) Version 3 (01.05.19)
+    - Additional validation examples to test implementation of P1546-6 Annex 5 Paragraph 1.1 (terminal designation)

+Version 3 (01.05.19)
     - Steps 1-16 use d = 1 km in interpolation for distances 0.04 < d < 1 km as per ITU-R P.1546-5
-    - Introduced a caveat in smooth_earth_heights when only two points exist in the profile Version 2 (09.08.17)
+    - Introduced a caveat in smooth_earth_heights when only two points exist in the profile

+Version 2 (09.08.17)
     - Introduced new validation examples that exercise almost all of the method from ITU-R P.1546-5
     - The validation examples contain an indication whether calculations are performed for cold or warm seas